 Tying the knot at one of the Bronx's most celebrated locations delivers a venue experience as distinctive as it is fun.
-Whether choosing to celebrate in the Congo Gorilla Forest (which accommodates up to 80 guests) or saying "I Do" among the free roaming Indian Peacocks in their outdoor habitat, this one-of-a-kind experience offers a unique variety of exclusivity and individuality.
-Read real brides' reviews here!
+Whether choosing to celebrate in the Congo Gorilla Forest (which accommodates up to 80 guests) or say "I do" among the free-roaming Indian peacocks in their outdoor habitat, this one-of-a-kind experience offers a unique variety of exclusivity and individuality.

-Celebrations held at this 28-acre Bronx sanctuary provide incredible views of the adjacent Palisades while incorporating 17th century style with modern day luxuries.
+Celebrations held at this 28-acre Bronx sanctuary provide incredible views of the adjacent Palisades while incorporating 17th-century style with modern-day luxuries.
 Wave Hill House, the property's English country residence, sets the stage for timeless festivities while reflecting on past luminaries such as Theodore Roosevelt and Mark Twain.
-Read real brides' reviews here!

 Built to exemplify the existence of country living in Pelham Bay Park during the 19th century, this museum's mansion provides a retreat into tranquility through exceptional settings and historical significance.
 Offering two spaces, the exclusive outdoor Bartow-Pell garden and the sunlit Orangerie, the museum can accommodate intimate settings of up to 35 guests, providing guests with an option for elegance through both an outdoor and indoor atmosphere.